+This upcycle clothing tutorial demonstrates how to make a DIY lace peplum top from a t-shirt.
 Learning how to upcycle is a fantastic way to fill your wardrobe with unique and personalized styles.
-This lesson demonstrates how to make your own DIY lace peplum top.

 I kept the finished look of this lace peplum top very clean.
 The the elastic band allowed the silhouette to snug gracefully against the body and the lace added a delicate touch.
 For this project, a classic white t-shirt and white lace can also be substituted for the black color.

 The basic principles of upcycle clothing hold true for every project.
 Recycle old clothes into something new to wear.
-This DIY lace peplum top is a no sew t-shirt refashion that uses fabric glue instead of sewing with thread.
+This DIY lace peplum top is a no sew t-shirt refashion that uses the best fabric glue for clothes instead of sewing with thread.

 T-shirt upcycle ideas are a fantastic place to learn thrifted transformations.
-Turn old tees into new styles by understanding how to cut a shirt and a few simple t-shirt reconstruction styles.
+Turn old tees into new styles by understanding cool t-shirt cutting ideas and a simple t-shirt reconstruction styles.

 What are peplum tops?